Understanding Celestial Navigation

-- A location chosen near our position (DR) - Provides Co-L (90 - Latitude) a known value
+- A location chosen near our position (DR) - Provides Co-L (90 - Latitude) an easily determined value

-- The Geographic Position (GP) of the observed celestial body - Provides Co-Dec (90 - Declination) a known value
+- The Geographic Position (GP) of the observed celestial body - Provides Co-Dec (90 - Declination) an easily determined value

 - The pole of the earth nearest our location. - A known location

-The side labelled Co-H is the unknown side for which we are solving.
+The side labelled Co-H (our distance from the GP) is the unknown side for which we are solving.

 Note: Many students get confused by using the DR as a vertex to find position, believing the DR position as uncertain, it is not.
 The DR has an unambiguous latitude and longitude that can be precisely plotted.
 What is uncertain is our location.
 We may be at the DR or not; that is what we'll learn by solving the Navigational Triangle.